 How Zelle Works

 Put simply, Zelle moves money from one bank account to another.
-If your bank has a relationship with Zelle, it’s effortless to register and send or receive funds with your bank’s mobile app.
-To do so, provide an email address or mobile number to identify your Zelle account.
-Then, you’re ready to send money.
+If your bank has a relationship with Zelle, its service will be integrated into your bank’s mobile app.
+You may have to provide an email address or mobile number to identify your Zelle account, but after that, you’re ready to send money.
 You can also use Zelle through the company's standalone app, regardless of which bank you use.

 Zelle is unique because major U.S. banks are behind it, so it’s a straightforward way to move money quickly.

-- Types of accounts: Depending on your bank, Zelle may make it easier to use savings accounts and prepaid accounts for payments—not just your checking account.
+Types of accounts: Depending on your bank, Zelle may make it easier to use savings accounts and prepaid accounts for payments—not just your checking account.

 If Your Bank Doesn’t Have Zelle